 If you notice some read fluid leaking from your vehicle, it’s a sure sign that you have a transmission fluid leak.
 You should address transmission fluid leaks quickly to protect it and prevent even more costly repairs at best, or transmission replacement at worst.
 Identifying the location of the leak is the first step in fixing it.
 Here are four common areas where transmission leaks can develop.

 The transmission pan is fairly easy to spot when you look at the bottom of your vehicle.
 Pan gaskets are designed to seal the pan so that it does not leak.
 If they do not have a perfect dry seal, transmission fluid can leak from this area.
 This can happen due to normal wear and tear.
 In addition, if the gasket isn’t properly aligned when the transmission pan was installed, it can roll off of the surface it is supposed to seal, and this can create a leak.
 DIY repairs can often lead to this problem.

 Thankfully, this particular problem does not require a major repair.
 Your technician can repair the transmission leak by replacing the seals to fix the problem.

 Transmission Cooling Lines Leaks

-Transmission cooling lines are responsible for moving the transmission fluid to and from the transmission, which allows the fluid to release the heat it gained before pumping it back into the transmission.
+Transmission cooling lines are responsible for moving the transmission fluid into and from the transmission.
+This back and forth flow allows the fluid to release the heat it gained before pumping it back into the transmission.
 Over time, the cooling lines can wear out and develop leaks.
 This is normal vehicle wear and tear.
 Cooling lines can also get damaged if something hits them.